 Where: Altoona

 Amenities: Haines Park features a playground, shelter, basketball court and a sand area.
-There are benches for sitting and a nice size open grass area for playing sports.
+There are benches for sitting and a nice-sized open grass area for playing sports.

 Hanging Rock